DeadEnigma13/CI_PP2_2048/README.md

 #### Site Owner
 7. As the site owner, I want users to contact about issues and bugs.
 8. As the site owner, I want users to find all relative information easily.
+9. As the site owner, I want users to find their way back to the game from the error 404 page.
 ## Design

 ### Design Choices